“…because as He is, so are we in this world…” (1 John 4:17)

-The perfect example of this was Jesus Christ when He was God in human flesh for 33 years.
+The perfect example of this is Jesus Christ when He was God in human flesh for 33 years.
 The greatest dynamic of His personality was love.
-If you had met with Him for a day like Zacchaeus, the Chief of the Publicans (Luke 19), or for an hour like the Samaritan woman (John 4), or briefly like the young man we call the rich young ruler, you would have known that you had been loved as you had never been loved before.
-We’re told that Jesus, looking intently at the rich young ruler, loved him (Mark 10:21).
+If you met with Him for a day like Zacchaeus, the Chief of the Publicans (Luke 19), or for an hour like the Samaritan woman (John 4), or briefly like the young man we call the rich young ruler, you would know that you are loved as you have never been loved before.

 The Apostle John, the author of the fourth Gospel, lived with Jesus 24/7 for three years.
-He refers to himself in his Gospel many times with these words: “I am the disciple whom Jesus loved.”
-Sixty years after he was loved by Jesus, he dedicated the last book of the Bible to Jesus with the words “… unto the faithful Witness Who loved us…”
+John refers to himself in his Gospel many times with these words: “I am the disciple whom Jesus loved.”
+Sixty years later, he dedicated the last book of the Bible to Jesus with the words “…unto the faithful Witness Who loved us…”

-When people meet with us today do they feel that they have been loved as never before because we are God (love) with skin on in this world?
+When people meet with us today do they feel that they have been loved as never before because we are God’s Love with skin on in this world?